[Previous and following episodes may be accessed via the PREV and NEXT buttons on the bottom of the page]

 “Unfortunately, sir, she has suffered one malady after another throughout the summer, but now appears to be mending, I thank you.”

 “Another Jacobite white rose.
-Mary Tudor!
+Lady Mary Tudor!
 What could be more resonant of the Papist faith?
 And you a confirmed heathen!”

 Berkeley grinned in a bashful fashion.
 The blood rose around his gills.
 “I believe I mentioned that I am not altogether unacquainted with the cast of your mind.”